heig-tin-info/baygon/docs/docs/guide/README.md

 Baygon v1 is currently in `beta` stage.
 It's ready to be used for building functional tests, but the config and API are not stable enough, which is likely to have breaking changes between minor releases.
 :::

+## How it works

+Baygon is a CLI tool that runs tests described in a JSON or YAML file.
+It can be used to test any kind of executable, including binaries, scripts, and even web applications.
+It's designed to be used for student assignments.

+Based on the description file, a `TestSuite` is built.
+A `TestSuite` is a collection of `TestCases` that are executed sequentially.
+Each `TestCase` is a collection of `TestSteps` that are executed sequentially.

+By default Baygon will run all the tests in the description file.

 ## Get started

 Let's say you have a C program you want to test: